-Therapy sessions are now taking place online.
-This is referred to as virtual therapy, online therapy or a video session, and there is significant research evidence to suggest that online or “virtual therapy” works just as well, if not better than, in-person sessions. (e.g. Wagner et. al., 2013, Hyler et. al., 2005)
+Therapy sessions that take place online are also known as virtual therapy, online therapy or video counselling sessions.
+There is significant research evidence to suggest that online or virtual therapy works just as well, if not better than, in-person sessions.
+(Wagner et. al., 2013, Hyler et. al., 2005)

-For an online session you’ll need the following equipment:
+In order to participate in an online session you will need to have the following equipment:

 - a webcam

 - a strong solid broadband connection.
 (This link – https://broadbandspeedtest.ie/ – can assist in finding the strongest broadband signal location in your building)

 You will also need to have access to a space in which you:

 - will be able to talk freely, i.e. without risk of being overheard